wheelyjoe/DCS-Scripts/README.md

 ## Weapon Damage Updates:

+It has been discovered that ED model explosions quite well, but have no idea what comp B, comp H6 and TNT equivalence is.

-Installed as above, but this time creates a correct size explosion on impact point.
-Weapons tracked and acted on are in the table at the top - incomplete table.
+To this end, the new script causes a correct size explosion on impact point.
+It looks less visually jarring and should be more accurate damage wise and a LOT more efficient in terms of overhead.

+Tracking is also more accurate so impacts should be long/short less.

+I will say, it is less OP than the old version, and a little harder to see working, but it does,
 ----------------------------------------------------------------------------------------------------------------------------------------------------